André Roberson

-André Lee Roberson (born December 4, 1991) is an American professional basketball player for the Oklahoma City Blue of the NBA G League.
+André Lee Roberson (born December 4, 1991) is an American professional basketball player for Zenit Saint Petersburg of the VTB United League.
 He played college basketball for the Colorado Buffaloes.
-As a junior in 2013, Roberson earned first-team all-conference honors in the Pac-12 for the second time, and was also named the Pac-12 Defensive Player of the Year.
-He was selected in the first round of the 2013 NBA draft with the 26th overall pick.
-He was acquired by the Oklahoma City Thunder in a draft night trade.
-He was named to the NBA All-Defensive Second Team in 2017.
+As a junior in 2013, Roberson earned first-team all-conference honors in the Pac-12 for the second time and was also named the Pac-12 Defensive Player of the Year.
+He was selected in the first round of the 2013 NBA draft with the 26th overall pick by the Minnesota Timberwolves, but was acquired by the Oklahoma City Thunder in a draft night trade.
+Roberson was named to the NBA All-Defensive Second Team in 2017.

 High school career

 Roberson attended Karen Wagner High School on the outskirts of San Antonio.
-During his senior year, he averaged 15 points, 12 rebounds and 1.7 blocked shots per game.
-Considered a three-star recruit by ESPN.com, Roberson was listed as the No. 62 power forward in the nation in 2010.
+During his senior year, Roberson averaged 15 points, 12 rebounds, and 1.7 blocked shots per game.
+Considered a three-star recruit by ESPN.com, he was listed as the No. 62 power forward in the nation in 2010.

 College career

 Roberson played for the Colorado Buffaloes under coach Tad Boyle.
 In his three seasons at CU, Roberson was one of the country's top rebounders, finishing third in the country in 2011–12 and second in 2012–13.
 He led the Buffaloes to the NCAA Tournament both years.

 As a junior in 2012–13, Roberson averaged 10.9 points and 11.2 rebounds per game.
 He was named first-team All-Pac-12 and the conference Defensive Player of the Year.
-At the end of his junior season, Roberson declared his eligibility for the 2013 NBA draft.
+At the end of his junior season, Roberson announced that he was forgoing his remaining NCAA eligibility to enter the 2013 NBA draft.